fregogui/CineNet/README.md

 ```
 npm install
 ```
-You will see the file `data-base.json`.
+You will see the file `data-base.json` in `CineNet/collect-data/data/`.
+Finally run and go to [http://localhost:3101/network](http://localhost:3101/network)
 ```
 npm start
 ```